l2nguyen/training/restaurant-form/README.md

 For more information about the individual commands, please check out our [documentation](http://rasa.com/docs/rasa/command-line-interface).

-4. To activate form, say `I want to get the newsletter` to the bot.
+5. To activate form, say something that would trigger the `request_restaurant` intent to the bot.